Submission of the application: from 2 August 2021 to 23 September 2021

-How: Submit the form to the Student Secretariat of your course of study
+How: Fill in and submit the form to the Student Secretariat of your course of study per email.
+The form will be available in August.

-- Fees of the academic year 2018/19 by a unique default indemnity
+- Fees of the academic year 2020/21 by one extra charge

 Interruption for more than one year

-- Fees for the academic year 2019/20, if you do not intend to take examinations and/or graduate in the academic year 2018/19
+- fees for the academic year 2021/22, if you do not intend to take exams and/or graduate in the academic year 2020/21

-- Enrolment fees for the academic year 2018/19 by a unique default indemnity, instead of the verification fees
+- Enrolment fees for the academic year 2020/21 with one extra charge, instead of the verification fees

-- Fees also for the academic year 2017/18 with a unique default indemnity, in case you have interrupted studies for more than two years
+- Fees also for the academic year 2019/20 with one extra charge, in case you have interrupted studies for two years

 Interruption due to grave and prolonged infirmity

-- Full exemption for the entire period if you submit a medical certificate for the period of infirmity (start and end date), specifying that you will unable to carry out your studies.
+- Full exemption for the entire period of interruption, if you submit a medical certificate for the period of infirmity (start and end date), specifying that you have been unable to carry out your studies.

 Fees due will be charged and put in the Online Services after your submission of the form.